SILAsiaPub/usxPrinceCSS/README.md

 CSS to create PDF via PrinceXML directly from a USX file or files.

 This is an initial attempt to creata a CSS to use in Prince to create a PDF directly from a USX exported from Paratext.
 Other options to create a PDF require the SFM to be USFM compliant.
 This method means that the compliance is not needed to get a result.
-That is not always a good thing but may same some a lot of frustration.
+That is not always a good thing but may save some people a lot of frustration.
 It may even help find the problem.

 Not all USFM is in the CSS yet.

+Note the PrincXML symbol on the first page of the PDF does not print.

 Featurse:
 * Handles figures